The history of Epping Industria in Cape Town is being researched. We welcome new facts and images.

 So was the Epping Market.

-With power came the opportunity for industrial businesses to flourish and in the mid to late 1960’s Epping Industria expanded dramatically.
+With the availability of power and the popularity of Cape Town Market, industrial businesses began to flourish.
+In the mid to late 1960’s Epping Industria expanded.

-Epping Industria currently houses a large majority of the major business operations in the Western Cape.
+Epping Industria currently houses a vast majority of the major business operations in the Western Cape.
+It is also the single largest industrial suburb in the greater Cape Town area.

-In the modern era, Epping is extremely central and conveniently accessed to all parts of Cape Town and is hence favoured by many companies – large and small.
+In the modern era, Epping is central and accessed to all parts of Cape Town.
+Many companies, large and small, prefer this central location for their businesses.
 Epping is strategically placed between the N1 and N2, the 2 main arterial roads through greater Cape Town.
 Epping is further located on the N7 (Jakes Gerwel Drive – previously known as Vanguard Drive) which links the N1 and N2 in a north-south direction.
+As Cape Town expands, the original planners of Epping can be proud that they initiated a suburb that has lasted many decades and one that will cater for the needs us industrialists for many more decades.